sparkrew/coolname/example-test-generations.md

 All provided data are extracted directly from the project in which the generated test will be integrated.

 Output Requirements
-Produce a single Java file containing a valid JUnit 5 test class with the name "<entryPointClassName>_<entryPointMethodName>_<thirdPartyMethodName>_BrollTest".
+Produce a single Java file containing a valid JUnit 5 test class with the name "<entryPointClassName>_<entryPointMethodName>_<thirdPartyMethodName>_FikaTest".
 The file must include a package declaration consistent with the entryPoint, all required imports, and at least one executable test method.
 Ensure the test compiles in a standard Maven project.
 Output only the Java test code inside a java block.